tankiel/kateandcode/about.md

 		<!--Break-->
 			<div class="4u 12u$(small)">
 				<h3>... a project manager</h3>
-				<pl>I have worked 5+ years in a finance, corporate enviroment in Poland and Canada, leading projects and analyzing numbers.
-My previous jobs and studies helped me grately to understand web.
+				<pl>I have worked 5+ years in a finance, corporate environment in Poland and Canada, leading projects and analyzing numbers.
+My previous jobs and studies helped me greately to understand web.
 Seriously!
 I studied language and culture -  now I can apply my knowledge of human needs to web design!
 I am well organized with an eye for details.
 If you need a go-getter, I am your person.</pl>
 			</div>
 			<div class="4u 12u$(small)">
 				<h3>... a women community builder</h3>
 				<p>Staring from November 2016 I have organized more than 20 meetings for women new to Vancouver.
 In 2017 I listened to 150+ women stories.
 Every month we meet, we chat, we grow.
-This is all possible thanks to Mount Pleasant Neighbourhood House and Vacnouver Foundation.
-And it all started becuse I wanted to support women in my community.</p>
+This is all possible thanks to Mount Pleasant Neighbourhood House and Vancouver Foundation.
+And it all started beacuse I wanted to support women in my community.</p>
 			</div>
 			<div class="4u$ 12u$(small)">
 				<h3>... a blogger</h3>